cksystemsteaching/selfie/manuscript/introduction.md

 Acknowledgements:

 The ideas presented here are the result of many years of teaching and working with students and colleagues around the world.
 I am grateful to my group of students and faculty in Salzburg who helped me over the years with refining and deepening my understanding of computer science.
 I am also particularly grateful to my colleague Professor Raja Sengupta at UC Berkeley who challenged me to the point that made me discover what has now become the Selfie Project.
+The design of the compiler is inspired by the Oberon compiler of Professor Niklaus Wirth from ETH Zurich.